tatianaacostag/DevelopersDoc_site/content/es/PayU Module Documentation/User and Profile management/User-management.md

 date: 2021-08-27T08:43:01-05:00
 type: docs
 Description: >
-   Learn how to create, search, update, and disable the users who can access your PayU module according to their profile.
+   Learn how to create, search, update, y disable the users who can access your PayU module according to their profile.
 weight: 10
 ---